 - Business Statistics

 The following five accounting foundation courses are required of all applicants:

 - Individual Income Tax

 - Managerial/Cost Accounting

-In addition, the following three accounting foundation courses are required of all applicants to the online program:
+In addition, the following two accounting foundation courses are required of all applicants to the online program:

 - Accounting Information Systems (or a suitable C.I.S./M.I.S. course)